publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/components-shared.md

 ## Points to get across

-* A single component can simultaneously be used for multiple purposes, and in combinations with other components
+* A single component can simultaneously be used for multiple purposes, and in combination with other components
 * A component can be used for something new that didn't exist when it was created
-* A component can be switched out for a new component
+* A component can be swapped out for a new component
 * A component can be shared by multiple organizations, for the same or different purposes

 ## Examples